18F/pages-server/README.md

 $ git checkout -b 18f-pages gh-pages
 $ git push origin 18f-pages
 ```
-- If your repo is primarily an `18f-pages-server` site (as opposed to a
+- If your repo is primarily an 18F Pages site (as opposed to a project site
-  project site with an `18f-pages` branch for documentation), you may
+  with an `18f-pages` branch for documentation), you may optionally set the
-  optionally set the default branch on GitHub to `18f-pages`.
+  default branch on GitHub to `18f-pages`.
 - Configure a [webhook](#webhook) for the repository if there isn't already
   a webhook configured for the entire GitHub organization.
 - Push a change to the `18f-pages` branch to publish your site.